catherineloesch/project4-react-frontend/README.md

     (userLoggedIn && <Link to="/" className='nav-link'><div onClick={handleLogOut}>Log Out</div></Link>)
 ```

-- rendering the API data on the front end.
-- manged to get full CRUD for job resource
-- user signup
-- user login
-- delete account
+I also made sure tha I was able to display data from the backend on the front end, starting with the job resource, first making sure that I could display jobs from the database on the front end and then adding forms to add, edit and delete jobs on the front end.

 ### Development: day 4 - 03/06/2023

+Continuing where I had left off the day before, on day 4 I added more forms to the front end and made sure that the sign up and log in features worked for the User model.
+I then proceeded to add the features for updating user information and deleting a user.

-On day 4 of development I spent some time trying to install [Material UI](https://mui.com/), an open-source framework for React components.
+I also spent some time trying to install [Material UI](https://mui.com/), an open-source framework for React components.
 However, I ran into some issues as the it didn't seem compatible with the version of React that I was using (v18.2.0).
 Rather than downgrading to an older version of React, I decided to do the styling in vanilla CSS instead of using a framework.
 I also added two custom fonts to the front end, [Lilly](https://www.fontsquirrel.com/fonts/lilly) and [Quicksand](https://en.bestfonts.pro/font/quicksand).

 ### Development: day 5 - 04/06/2023